CalCorbin/cacti-corral/README.md

         1. Water the cactus.
         1. Fertilize the cactus with a pill.
         1. Turn on sun lamp.
-1. At the end of week 3, will your cactus be happy and 10 inches tall?
+1. At the end of week 3, will your cactus be happy and flowering?
 Or will it be short and spikey?

 ## Installation
 1. Run `npm install`